-- Senior Regional External Relations Officer UNHCR Regional Office for Northern Europe, in Stockholm
+- External Relations Associate UNHCR Regional Office for Northern Europe, in Stockholm

 Singer, songwriter, campaigner, activist, and UNAIDS International Goodwill Ambassador Annie Lennox, OBE will perform at this year’s United Nations High Commissioner for Refugees (UNHCR) Nansen Refugee Award being held at the at the Bâtiment des Forces Motrices in Geneva on October 1st and broadcast internationally.

 2011 Nobel Peace Prize Laureate Madam Leymah Gbowee is also confirmed to attend the award ceremony which will pay tribute to this year’s Nansen Refugee Award laureate.

 Annie Lennox, said; “I am delighted to be performing at the UNHCR Nansen Refugee Award ceremony in Geneva.
 We often fail to recognize the real heroes of this world.
 The Nansen Refugee Award is an opportunity to pay tribute to those who work tirelessly for the humanitarian cause, often unrecognized and often at great risk to their own personal safety.
 I welcome this opportunity to pay tribute to the unwavering humanitarian spirit embodied in this award.”

 Barbara Hendricks, who marks 25 years as a UNHCR Goodwill Ambassador this year, said; “The Nansen Refugee Award is an opportunity for the international community to focus their attention on the plight of refugees and to encourage international assistance and cooperation.
 I am honored to help give a voice to the voiceless and I hope the award will inspire others to take action."

 TV presenter Isabelle Kumar will be the Master of Ceremonies for the Nansen Refugee Award ceremony on 1st October.
 She currently hosts Euronews’ flagship debate programme “On the Frontline.”